elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning.md

 url: /learn/mathematics/questions/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning
 score: -1.0
 related_article1:
-    id: 170219
+    id: 170224
     title: >-
-        How can truth tables be used to determine the validity of an argument?
+        How does deduction contribute to determining the validity of an argument?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-the-validity-of-an-argument
+    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
 related_article2:
-    id: 170229
+    id: 170224
     title: >-
-        What is the reiteration rule in inference, and how is it applied?
+        How does deduction contribute to determining the validity of an argument?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/what-is-the-reiteration-rule-in-inference-and-how-is-it-applied
+    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
 related_article3:
-    id: 170234
+    id: 170228
     title: >-
-        Describe the resolution rule in inference and provide an example of its application.
+        Describe the addition rule in inference and its application in logical arguments.
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/describe-the-resolution-rule-in-inference-and-provide-an-example-of-its-application
+    url: /learn/philosophy-and-greek-myths/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
 related_article4:
-    id: 170225
+    id: 170228
     title: >-
-        What is the conjunction rule in inference, and how is it applied in logical arguments?
+        Describe the addition rule in inference and its application in logical arguments.
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/what-is-the-conjunction-rule-in-inference-and-how-is-it-applied-in-logical-arguments
+    url: /learn/philosophy-and-greek-myths/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
 related_article5:
-    id: 170232
+    id: 170224
     title: >-
-        Explain the disjunctive syllogism rule and provide an example of its application.
+        How does deduction contribute to determining the validity of an argument?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/explain-the-disjunctive-syllogism-rule-and-provide-an-example-of-its-application
+    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
 ---

 &nbsp;